OUR TEAM

 ASSOCIATE

-Dale P. Dirks is the President of the Health and Medicine Counsel of Washington, a government relations firm that specializes in health policy.
+Dale P. Dirks is the President Emeritus of the Health and Medicine Counsel of Washington, a government relations firm that specializes in health policy.
 He is the Washington Representative for the Association of Minority Health Professions Schools, known as AMHPS.
 AMHPS is comprised of the 12 historically black medical, dental, pharmacy, and veterinary schools in the country.
 In his capacity working with AMHPS for nearly 30 years, Mr. Dirks has worked to develop the Minority Centers of Excellence Program at HRSA, the Research Centers at Minority Institutions Program at NIH, the recently established National Institute on Minority Health and Health Disparities at NIH, and other federal programs focused on improving the health status of minorities in this country.
 More recently, Mr. Dirks has begun to work with the National Council on Diversity in Health Professions.
 NCDHP is a consortium of health professions institutions which has been formed to revitalize annual funding for the Minority Centers of Excellence Program (COE) and the Health Careers Opportunity Program (HCOP).